Battle of Gembloux (1940): First Battle of Perbais

 The Ju 87s and artillery failed to silence the French guns.
 Most of the reports of French batteries were too imprecise to be of use.
 One scout aircraft was hindered in its work by enemy fighters.
 At 10:30, the heavy artillery battalion had itself to flee French counterbattery fire.
 By 11:18, the weight of French shelling on approach routes and installations drove the corps artillery commander to conclude that holding gains made and bringing in reinforcements were "gravely threatened".
 One German source reported that the assault stuck fast on the Wavre-Gembloux road with only one battalion at first reaching the railway, followed immediately by a French tank and infantry counterattack against which German anti-tank guns had little effect.
 Some of the German anti-tank gun crews fled without even opening fire.
-However, there is no known French record of French tanks on the field at this point in the battle.Oberst Breith led his 5th Panzer Brigade in his command tank, forward with 35th Panzer Regiment.
+However, there is no known French record of French tanks on the field at this point in the battle.

+Oberst Breith led his 5th Panzer Brigade in his command tank, forward with 35th Panzer Regiment.
 Seeing his attack bog down, Breith had some of his officers leave their machines to rally the riflemen to attack the anti-tank guns.
 His crew could see anti-tank mines lying unburied on the ground.
 Some of the French and Moroccans surrendered.
 An infantry support gun arrived and added its fire.
 Breith's command vehicle then took two hits, although it was not penetrated.
 The tank began to move toward Ernage when "a blue flash traversed our vehicle like a thunderbolt."
 Breith was lightly wounded and the crew bailed out.
 A light tank which tried to rescue them was in turn hit and the tankers had to seek shelter in shellholes.
-Captain von Jungenfeld was not far from them and noted that as they reached the railroad line all the heavy vehicles of Fourth Company were destroyed, the tank of Oberstleutnant Eberbach, commander of the regiment, was knocked out.
+Captain Jungenfeld was not far from them and noted that as they reached the railroad line all the heavy vehicles of Fourth Company were destroyed, the tank of Oberstleutnant Eberbach, commander of the regiment, was knocked out.
 Eberbach told his subordinates "further advance is simply impossible.
 Our tanks sit and before the obstacles the defence fire strikes us mercilessly."

 When the tanks finally began to fall back, the I. Battalion of the 12th Rifle Regiment also withdrew, contrary to orders, forcing staff officers to turn out to stem the retreat.
 An attempt by 36th Panzer Regiment to exploit a gap in the railroad embankment near Lonzee against the 15th DIM broke down immediately under French fire.
 The 4th Panzer Division was halted.